CoreySumma/astrology/README.md

 - Select your Star Sign.

-- Click the "Ask the stars..."
-Button.
+- Click the "Ask The Universe" Button.

 - Read the output and take on the day!